Vocational Internship Program for Employers

 Clean energy and water innovation employers need a talented pool of young workers with technical backgrounds and hands-on skills.

-The Vocational Internship Program (VIP) enhances the talent pipeline for Massachusetts clean energy companies by placing skilled students from vocational high schools in paid clean energy internships during the academic year.
+The Technical Trades Work and Learning Program enhances the talent pipeline for Massachusetts clean energy companies by placing skilled students from vocational high schools, After Dark programs and CTI programs in paid clean energy internships during the academic year.
 Employers select eligible interns for their companies, and MassCEC reimburses wages paid to the interns.
-Employers also have access to co-op coordinators who can assist with recruiting interns.
+Employers may also have access to co-op coordinators who can assist with recruiting interns.

 Jump to Online Workforce Portal